FAQ for the SRJC Veterinary Technician Program

 The SRJC does not have its own colonies of dogs, cats or other animals for the purpose of training veterinary technician students.
 These classes fulfill the academic component of state requirements, not the clinical component.
 The use of live animals is very limited in the SRJC VT program, but many classes (such as the Laboratory Procedures course) have a large percentage of hands-on instruction.

 To an extent the answer to this question will depend on the instructor of any given class.
 In no instance are animals used for any invasive activity (such as collecting a blood sample) strictly for the purpose of instruction.
-On occasion animals who need a procedure performed, such as disease testing, will have that procedure incorporated into the instruction.
+On occasion animals who need a procedure performed, such as disease testing or vaccination, will have that procedure incorporated into the instruction.
 In some cases individual lectures or even entire courses are held at veterinary hospitals, but most classes occur on the SRJC campus.

 First you should read through this FAQ.
 For further information or advice you have two excellent options of SRJC faculty to contact.

 Dr. Dan Famini (email@example.com) is the coordinator and primary instructor for the program.
 Dr. Famini is happy to answer questions regarding careers in veterinary medicine, expectations of veterinary workplaces, the SRJC Vet Tech program, specific Animal Health courses, the RVT exam application process, and the SRJC Vet Tech certificate.

 The SRJC counseling department should be contacted regarding navigating the SRJC, general enrollment concerns, general career guidance, and overall academic success.
 Nicole Frantz (firstname.lastname@example.org) is a SRJC counselor assigned to the programs of the Agriculture/Natural Resources department.